Astronomy, BSLAS

 for the degree of Bachelor of Science in Liberal Arts & Sciences Major in Astronomy

-Departmental distinction: A student majoring in astronomy may earn distinction or high distinction by attaining a minimum grade point average of 3.4 or 3.75, respectively, in required major courses (defined in the table below) taken at UIUC.
+Departmental distinction: A student majoring in astronomy may earn distinction or high distinction by attaining a minimum grade point average of 3.4 or 3.75, respectively, in required major courses (defined in the table below) taken at Illinois.
 For highest distinction, in addition to meeting the minimum requirements for high distinction, a senior thesis (ASTR 490) must be completed with strong endorsement by the research supervisor.
 Questions about eligibility for distinction status should be directed to an astronomy advisor before the senior year.

 Graduation Requirements